-A Home Report is not required for a commercial property, but an Energy Performance Certificate will be available on request.
 Access to the property and a wide range of documentation and information will be made available free of charge to interested parties in order for them to satisfy themselves as to the condition and value of the property, its contents, and the business.

 Offers in excess of £150,000 are invited.